Statutory review of the native vegetation provisions of the Local Land Services Act

 The objective of the native vegetation provisions in the Local Land Services Act 2013 is ‘to ensure the proper management of natural resources in the social, economic and environmental interests of the State, consistently with the principles of ecologically sustainable development’.

-Stage 3 of the Review is complete and a final report was tabled in NSW Parliament by the Minister for Agriculture on Thursday, 24 August 2023.
+The statutory review was tabled in NSW Parliament by the Minister for Agriculture on Thursday, 24 August 2023.

 The independent expert advisory panel